yiisoft/yii-middleware/README.md

 ### `TrustedHeaderProtocolResolver`

-Trusted header protocol resolver is setting a server request protocol based on special header you trust such as `X-Forwarded-Proto`.
+Trusted header protocol resolver sets a server request protocol based on special header you trust such as `X-Forwarded-Proto`.

 You can use it if your server is behind a trusted load balancer or a proxy that's always setting the special header